TV-am: Difficult beginnings

-A boardroom coup ensued on 18 March, when Peter Jay stepped aside allowing Jonathan Aitken (a sitting Conservative MP) to become chief executive of the station, after mounting pressure from investors who had demanded changes.
-On the same day, Angela Rippon and Anna Ford came out publicly to support Jay, calling the goings on "treachery", unaware Jay had already left.
+A boardroom coup ensued on 18 March, when Peter Jay stepped aside allowing Jonathan Aitken, a sitting Conservative MP, to become chief executive of the station, after mounting pressure from investors who had demanded changes.
+On the same day, Angela Rippon and Anna Ford came out publicly to support Jay, calling the goings-on "treachery", unaware Jay had already left.
 Over the course of the next few days Aitken made it clear a number of changes were being looked at to improve the ratings including cutting the number of ad breaks, while also denying he wanted anyone to resign.
 Many officials, like those at the IBA, opposition parties, and even Aitken's own governing party were not happy at his appointment, as it may have interfered with TV-am's political freedom, with many demanding he give up the role or stop being a Member of Parliament.
-The IBA finally approved Aitken a few days later, but made their intention clear: his tenure was for a limited period only, and they would keep an extra close eye on all the programmes during this period.
+The IBA finally approved Aitken a few days later, but made its intention clear: his tenure was for a limited period only, and the IBA would keep an extra close eye on all the programmes during this period.

-On 1 April (Good Friday), Roland Rat made his first appearance; he was created by David Claridge and launched by TV-am Children's editor Anne Wood to entertain younger viewers during the Easter holidays, which boosted the station's audience.
+On 1 April (Good Friday), puppet Roland Rat made his first appearance; he was created by David Claridge and launched by TV-am children's editor Anne Wood to entertain younger viewers during the Easter holidays, which boosted the station's audience.
 Roland Rat is generally regarded as its saviour, being described as "the only rat to join a sinking ship".
 During the summer, when Breakfast Time hosts Frank Bough and Selina Scott were off, he helped take the audience from 100,000 to over a million and a half.